nextflow-io/nextflow/docs/workflow.md

 }
 ```

-The above example defines a workflow named `my_workflow`, that can be called from another workflow as `my_workflow()`, just like any other function or process.
+The above example defines a workflow named `my_workflow` which can be called from another workflow as `my_workflow()`.
 Both `foo` and `bar` could be any other process or workflow.

-Refer to {ref}`syntax-workflow` in the syntax reference for a full description of the workflow syntax.
+See {ref}`syntax-workflow` for a full description of the workflow syntax.

 :::{note}
 Workflows were introduced in DSL2.
-If you are still using DSL1, see the {ref}`dsl1-page` page to learn how to migrate your Nextflow pipelines to DSL2.
+If you are still using DSL1, see {ref}`dsl1-page` for more information about how to migrate your Nextflow pipelines to DSL2.
 :::

 ## Using parameters

-Parameters can be defined in the script with a default value, which can be overridden by params from the CLI, params file, or config file.
-They can then be used by the entry workflow:
+Parameters can be defined in the script with a default value that can be overridden from the CLI, params file, or config file.
+Params should only be used by the entry workflow:

 ```groovy
 params.data = '/some/data/file'